vmchale/tin-summer/README.md

 `sn` can clean up your artifacts for you, but only for the above-indicated languages.
 It is still experimental, but it has been tested and should not delete unwanted files (though it may not clean everything it should).

+### Where did the great name come from?

+sn is the atomic symbol for tin.
+"The tin summer" is a pun on ["The Tin Drum"](https://en.wikipedia.org/wiki/The_Tin_Drum) and stuff the character "liboskar" references the book.